matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 	}
 {% endhighlight %}

-So, if you data looks like this:
+So, if your data looks like this:
 {% highlight javascript %}
 var data = [
     {nodes : ['tag-a', 'tag-b', 'tag-c']},